syvita/sypool/README.md

 what can you do with these tokens? you can vote on decisions that we as a community might make in the future, and more importantly, you can redeem your STX rewards.

-after 1000 blocks (1 cycle), you'll be able to redeem your STX rewards.
+after 1000 blocks (1 cycle), you'll be able to redeem your STX rewards. you will probably not make a profit after this 1000 block cooldown, as all of your bitcoin would not have been used for mining yet. don't worry if you don't make a profit, as the miner will eventually use up all your BTC.

 ### dem fees seem a lil' high